 And so, to this small group, MCT oil impairs their performance instead of improving.

 Consuming MCT oil progressively can help to condition your body for more intake in the future.
-You'll then be able to ingest more MCT oil without getting any GI symptoms, or at least, mitigate the reactions.
+You'll then be able to ingest more MCT oil without getting any GI symptoms.
+Or at least, mitigate the adverse reactions.

 On top of that, make sure you spread out the doses and take it with (particularly fiber-rich) food rather than straight from the bottle.
 This helps to soften the GI side effects by slowing the breaking down of MCT.